adousa/media-scraper-backend/README.md

 This Service designed in multiple microservices to handle the load and to make help in scaling up the scraping service if required.

+ scraper-service used `puppeteer` headless browser to scrap media from URLs. running scraper-service container was tested successfully in Ubuntu.

+ To run the service locally make sure to install the required libraries.

 ## Installation and Running the App